Montsalvy Abbey

 Montsalvy Abbey (Abbaye de Montsalvy; Abbaye Notre-Dame de l'Assomption de Montsalvy) is a former Benedictine monastery located in Montsalvy, in the French departement of Cantal.
 It is now the Roman Catholic parish church of the village.

 History

 The original complex of buildings was built in the 11th century, according to Saint Gausbert's wishes.
-The monastery stood to the south of the church, around the current "place du cloître" (cloister) which was closed by the chapter house and a dwelling towards the east.
+The monastery stood to the south of the church, around the current "place du cloître" (cloister) which was closed by the chapter house.
+A dwelling towards the east was also closed down.
 The refectory is still standing and located south of the former cloister.
 What remains currently of the dwelling is only the presbytery.

 The dependencies were registered in the "titre des monuments historiques" (the regional level of importance for objects or buildings in France) in 1942.
 The church, the chapter house, and the refectory were classified as "monuments historiques" in 1982 (national level of importance for objects or buildings).